Carina-P/Skiers-Destinations/README.md

 - **Footer**-section with:
     - **contact and social media** information

-### Major changes compared to above wireframes and potential feature
+### Major changes compared to above wireframes and potential features
 - Added a **carousel with pictures** in top of page to inspire user and attract users.

 ## Design Choices
+Rounded edges is a theme that gives a "softer impression".
+The content belonging to one another is surrounded by a blue border.

 ### Fonts
 I have choosen **Oswald**, because i find it very **useful** on different platforms, **clean** and **easy** to read.
 "Oswald is designed